 Keyword research is absolutely critical if you want your content to get found in Google.
-Fortunately, there are some great online tools to help you brainstorm and generate relevant keywords that will help your articles rank higher in the search engines.
+Fortunately, there are some great tools you can use to help brainstorm and generate relevant keywords, that will help your articles rank higher in the search engines.
 Why are higher rankings important?
-Because the higher your content ranks, the more traffic you’ll get to your website, which is foundational for business success and growth.
+Because the higher your content ranks, the more traffic you’ll get to your website, which is foundational to the success and growth of your business.
 Here are 3 keyword research tools for SEO you can start using today.

 What Is Keyword Research?

-Keyword research is a vital component of SEO online business owners use to improve their rankings.
-The goal being to find keywords, including keyword phrases, that are competitive yet not too competitive.
-An ideal scenario would be to target a keyword that has a high search volume with low competition.
+Keyword research is a vital component of SEO that online business owners use to improve their rankings.
+The goal is to find keywords, including keyword phrases, that are competitive – yet not too competitive.
+An ideal scenario is to target a keyword that has a high search volume but is not too competitive.

 Content doesn’t miraculously appear in this coveted spot, the writers clearly did keyword research, finding high-quality keywords that allowed their articles to achieve prime position.
 Better rankings lead to more exposure, and more exposure leads to more website traffic, which leads to more conversions and sales, which is the definition of a thriving business.
 Pretty simple, right?